zhushangwen/LTC-Accel/README.md

 * The `skip_x` flag determines whether LTC‑Accel is applied during sampling.
 * The `l` and `r` arguments define the step interval over which LTC‑Accel is active.

+The remaining LTC-Accel parameters contribute marginally to acceleration efficiency.
+See `step.py` for implementation details.

 ## Visualization